joybio/multiPrime/README.md

 		--core_PCR_product: core PCR product of each primer

-# Owner and contributions
+# Owner and contact
-The project was conceptualized and scripted by Junbo Yang (1806389316@pku.edu.cn/yang_junbo_hi@126.com).
+The project was conceptualized and scripted by Junbo Yang.

-# Contact
-Please send comments, suggestions, bug reports and bug fixes to 1806389316@pku.edu.cn
+Please send comments, suggestions, bug reports and bug fixes to 1806389316@pku.edu.cn / yang_junbo_hi@126.com.

 # Todo
 This repository is updated frequently.
 Expect breaking changes.
 More functions will be improved in the future and a new version is comming.